 Give all students – or a random sample of them – a generic test on intellectual ability when they start and then a similar one when they finish.
 Improvement scores are then highlighted, and an antidote to all “keep the customers happy” pseudo-teaching could be put in place.

 Through the use of such “substantive” indicators of what is actually accomplished in higher education – if anything – the current race to the bottom in terms of the key purpose of higher education could perhaps be prevented.

-At present most forces drive education downwards in terms of learning and qualification and any visibility or other reward for doing the opposite tend to be weak and it becomes increasingly difficult for institutions and lecturers to maintain integrity.
+At present most forces drive education downwards in terms of learning and qualification, and any visibility or other reward for doing the opposite tends to be weak, and it becomes increasingly difficult for institutions and lecturers to maintain integrity.

 The latter is, at present, a liability.
 But we can work to change this.

 This article is partly based on Chapter 5 of Mats Alvesson’s book The Triumph of Emptiness (Oxford University Press).

 See more articles from Vol.11 Issue 03 – ’17.